OctopusDeploy/blog/blog/2021-11/upgrading-from-Octopus-3-is-easier-than-you-think/index.md

 Cloning your instance and upgrading the clone is our recommended method because it allows you to:

-- leave your main instance available while testing.
+- Leave your main instance available while testing
-- have full confidence in the upgrade before committing to it.
+- Have full confidence in the upgrade before committing to it
-- not worry about rolling back should something go wrong.
+- Not worry about rolling back should something go wrong

 The main steps for this method are:

-1. Put your instance into maintenance mode.
+1. Put your instance into maintenance mode
-1. Back up the database.
+1. Back up the database
-1. Take the instance out of maintenance.
+1. Take the instance out of maintenance
-1. Restore the backup as a new database on the desired SQL Server.
+1. Restore the backup as a new database on the desired SQL Server
-1. Download the same version of Octopus as your main instance and install it on a new server.
+1. Download the same version of Octopus as your main instance and install it on a new server
-1. Configure the new instance to point to the new copy of the database.
+1. Configure the new instance to point to the new copy of the database
-1. Copy all files from backed-up folders from the main instance.
+1. Copy all files from backed-up folders from the main instance
-1. Optional: Disable all deployment targets.
+1. Optional: Disable all deployment targets
-1. Upgrade the cloned instance.
+1. Upgrade the cloned instance
-1. Test cloned instance.
-Check all API scripts, CI integrations, and deployments work.
+1. Test cloned instance, then check all API scripts, CI integrations, and deployments work
-1. Decide whether to migrate to the new instance or perform new backups and upgrade your main instance.
+1. Decide whether to migrate to the new instance or perform new backups and upgrade your main instance

 Read our upgrade documentation to see [this method’s steps](https://octopus.com/docs/administration/upgrading/guide/upgrading-from-octopus-3.x-to-modern#recommended-approach-create-a-cloned-instance) in more detail.

 #### Considerations for this method

 While the best bet for a smooth transition, this method can be time-intensive and needs downtime during migration.
 It can also be costly, as you must clone your entire environment.
-This means double the cost of hardware, licensing or cloud services.
+This means double the cost of hardware, licensing, or cloud services.

 You also have the risk of ‘drift’ as teams continue to use the main instance during testing.
-If you think you’ll need more than a week to figure things out, you could:
+If you think you need more than a week to figure things out, you could:

-- opt for method 2 instead
+- Opt for method 2 instead
-- figure out any problems on the cloned instance and then restart on a fresh instance when comfortable.
+- Figure out any problems on the cloned instance and then restart on a fresh instance when comfortable

 ### Method 2: Create a new instance to test the process, then update with confidence